ENCYCLOPEDIC ENTRY

 A xenolith is a piece of rock trapped in another type of rock.

-Xenoliths are torn from deep cracks, or pipes, in the Earths surface.
-Magma rises to the Earths surface through these pipes between the Earths crust and mantle.
+Xenoliths are torn from deep cracks, or pipes, in Earth's surface.
+Magma rises to Earth's surface through these pipes between Earth's crust and mantle.
 As the molten material rises, it tears off bits and pieces of the magma pipe in which it is traveling.
 These bits and pieces, trapped in the magma but not melting into it, become xenoliths.
 Crystals that are torn from the sides of magma pipes are called xenocrysts.

 Xenoliths and xenocrysts are affected by temperature.
 A xenolith may lose its unique qualities if it melts into the surrounding magma.
 As it cools, the material may cease being a xenolith at all and become a metamorphic rock.
 Metamorphic rock is rock that has changed from one form (sedimentary or igneous) to another.